 More Things to Do in Half Moon Bay Coastside

-I recommend that you can spend a couple of days exploring the area.
+I recommend that you spend a couple of days exploring the area.
 These are more fun things to do in Half Moon Bay Coastside:

 - Charter a boat for fishing, whale watching, and sunsetting.